Connecting communities with businesses who can offer help and support during the Covid-19 response, recovery and rebuilding

 About Us

 Bradford Together is a project of Participate Projects, supported by Bradford Council and The National Lottery Community Fund.
 The project was established during the Covid-19 crisis; to connect communities with businesses who could offer help and support to the response, recovery and rebuilding.
+Today Bradford Together matches businesses with community and educational opportunities across Bradford District as part of the Bradford Strategic Infrastructure partnership, delivered by Participate and our partners in Here4BDCC.

 Participate is a Bradford based charity, we support people and organisations to realise their potential by providing support that helps them to develop and grow ideas into sustainable projects and enterprises.
 Each year we support hundreds of individuals, charities, social enterprises, community groups and schools.
 The projects we support are found in areas of deprivation, tackle social issues or work with specific client groups.
 We use skills within our own team to support projects and also lever in the resources of businesses to support our communities.